ism-at/Microservice-Book-Inventory-Management/README.md

 This microservice allows users to CRUD (Add books with details, Retrieve the list of books, Update book details and Delete a book from the inventory).

 ## Technology
-Java with Spring Boot and an embedded H2 database.
+Java with Spring Boot, an embedded H2 database and Docker.

 ## Requirments
 The only will be needed is a Docker.
 Ensure you have Docker installed on your computer.